What Are Buyer Personas – Are They Important?

 Prior to coming across these objections – what else may hinder them from buying?

 If it’s an expensive product or service – so you have an instalment plan in place, or do you make it easy to find finance?

 Who are the decision makers; and as part of your sales process, do you include them up front in the sales discussion?

 Getting clear on these areas are important when building your buyer personas.

 Related article: Sales Objection Handling – A Step By Step Process

 Buyer personas are an important part of your sales strategy and marketing plans.
 When you answer the sections outlined above, you’ll have an excellent foundation, transparency and clarity on who your ideal clients are, and how to reach them.

-If you want to learn more about increasing your sales consistently, you can register for our No Cost Sales Masterclass by clicking the link here.
+If you want to learn more about increasing your sales consistently, you can register for our 7 day sales challenge here.